Family Friendly Festivals and Events Around Milwaukee

 Bay View Bash

-Shila: Established in 2004, the Bay View Bash is a community festival of food, art, music, crafts, books, and community organizations.
+Shila said: Established in 2004, the Bay View Bash is a community festival of food, art, music, crafts, books, and community organizations.
 The Bash features 30+ acts, bands, and entertainers throughout the day on their five stages, including a children's area.

 Fireworks in Milwaukee Parks

-Shila: In parks throughout the city, families and friends gather for picnics, games, bicycle and doll buggy parades and talent contests.
+Shila said: In parks throughout the city, families and friends gather for picnics, games, bicycle and doll buggy parades and talent contests.
 At night the sky is filled with fireworks bursting all over town.
 Each park has a unique schedule so you can pick the one that is right for your family!

 Milwaukee Museum Mile Day

-Lisa R: If you've been meaning to take your little one to some of the museums in Milwaukee, but weren't sure if they'd last long enough to justify the sticker price, then Milwaukee Museum Mile Day is for you!
+Lisa R said: If you've been meaning to take your little one to some of the museums in Milwaukee, but weren't sure if they'd last long enough to justify the sticker price, then Milwaukee Museum Mile Day is for you!
 For one day, get free admission to the Charles Allis Art Museum, Jewish Milwaukee Museum, Museum of Wisconsin Art at Saint John's On The Lake, and Villa Terrace Decorative Arts Museum.
 The North Point Lighthouse is free for kids & $5 for adults.
 In addition to special exhibits, each museum will have a special children's activity and raffles.

 Puerto Rican Family Festival